Computing

 Assessment

-Assessment for computing is completed throughout the school by class teachers.
+Assessment for computing is completed throughout the school by class teachers with guidaance from the computing lead teacher.

 In KS1 and KS2, Computing is assessed against key knowledge descriptors for each area of the curriculum.
 This takes place termly and is recorded using Insight Tracker.